grahamgilbert/Crypt-Server/docs/Installation_on_Ubuntu_1404.md

 ##Install Prerequisites
 ###Install Apache and the Apache modules

  	apt-get install apache2 libapache2-mod-wsgi

 ###Install GCC (Needed for the encryption library)

 	apt-get install gcc

 ###Install git

 	apt-get install git

-###Install the python C headers (I can't remember why I needed this.
-I think it was for the encryption library) !!
-GO BACK AND CHECK !!
+###Install the python C headers (so you can compile  the encryption library)

 	apt-get install python-dev

-###If you want to use MySQL, you need some of the following !!
-GO BACK AND NARROW THIS DOWN !!
+###If you want to use MySQL, you the following

-	apt-get install libmysqlclient libmysqlclient-dev \
+	apt-get install libmysqlclient-dev python-mysqldb mysql-client
-	python-mysqldb mysql-client

 ###Install the python dev tools

 	apt-get install python-setuptools

 ###Verify virtual env is installed

 	virtualenv --version

 ###If is isn't, install it with

 	easy_install virtualenv

 ##Create a non-admin service account and group